-For all construction projections over \$2,000,000; the City of Jonesboro Purchasing Agent shall advertise in the local newspaper and on the City website for Letters of Interest (LOI) from architects, engineers, or surveyors who desire to provide professional services for the particular project.
-The advertisement period should be for no less than two (2) weeks, at least one time each week, and the deadline for submission shall be 10 days after the second advertisement.
+For all construction projections involving a professional fee expected to be \$20,000 or more, the City of Jonesboro Purchasing Agent shall advertise in the local newspaper and on the City website for Letters of Interest (LOI) from architects, engineers, or surveyors who desire to provide professional services for the particular project.
+The advertisement period should be for no less than three (3) consecutive days.

 The advertisement will describe the general nature of the project, allowing consultant firms to evaluate their interest in performing the services.
-The LOI should include a complete SF 330 Form.
+It shall allow a minimum of 10 working days for the professional to respond to the advertisement.